LiangzgJlu/Spatiotemporal-Decoupled-Training/README.md

 ## 2. Datasets
   - The datasets are hosted on [Google Drive](https://drive.google.com/file/d/1XDldCBtzTQ3wK9hZOBOqs7bwdZUEjIr2/view?usp=drive_link).
-  - Use the provided download link to obtain the datasets and place them under the designated project directory .
+  - Use the provided download link to obtain the datasets and place them under the designated project directory.

 ## 3. Dataset preprocessing
   - The downloaded data is stored in a trajectory-wise format.